“Brother, why can’t we be friends?”

 Quoted in Bob Woodward and Carl Bernstein, The Final Days (New York: Simon & Schuster, 1976), 194.

 H. A. Goodman, “4,486 American Soldiers Have Died in Iraq.
 President Obama Is Continuing a Pointless and Deadly Quagmire,” Huffington Post, November 17, 2014.

 Kerry Sheridan, “Iraq Death Toll Reaches 500,000 Since Start Of U.S.-Led Invasion, New Study Says,” Huffington Post, January 23, 2014.

 Ernesto Londono, “Study: Iraq, Afghan war costs to top $4 trillion,” Washington Post, March 28, 2013; Bob Dreyfuss, The $6 Trillion Wars,” The Nation, March 29, 2013; “Iraq War Cost U.S. More Than $2 Trillion, Could Grow to $6 Trillion, Says Watson Institute Study,” Huffington Post, May 14, 2013; Mark Thompson, “The $5 Trillion War on Terror,” Time, June 29, 2011; “Iraq war cost: $6 trillion.
 What else could have been done?,” LA Times, March 18, 2013.

-Posted by Jonas E. Alexis on June 22, 2017, With 4184 Reads Filed under Russia.
+Posted by Jonas E. Alexis on June 22, 2017, With 4307 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.